AFLplusplus/AFLplusplus/docs/env_variables.md

     See llvm_mode/README.laf-intel.md for more information.

-### WHITELIST
+### INSTRUMENT_FILE

     This feature allows selectively instrumentation of the source

-    - Setting AFL_LLVM_WHITELIST with a filename will only instrument those files that match the names listed in this file.
+    - Setting AFL_LLVM_INSTRUMENT_FILE with a filename will only instrument those files that match the names listed in this file.

-    See llvm_mode/README.whitelist.md for more information.
+    See llvm_mode/README.instrument_file.md for more information.

 ### NOT_ZERO